Louise Purton: Academic service

 Purton has worked to improve diversity within the scientific community.
 She identified and publicised inequality in the rates of funding for men and women in Australia.
-For example, she identified that the National Health and Medical Research Council awarded men 23% more grants ($95 million more funding) than their male counterparts.
+For example, she identified that the National Health and Medical Research Council awarded men 23% more grants ($95 million more funding) than their female counterparts.
 She worked with Jessica Borger to launch a petition calling for a strategic overhaul of the NHMRC funding body.